AgileVentures/av-static-website/source/blog_articles/2017-09-13-av-ecosystem-review-clearing-the-backlog.html.markdown

 Switched to a new branch '1750_client_type'
 ```

-I guess part of me leans on I should be leaving this for Matt, however I think I have to put the project and the wider community first here.
-Perhaps my comments/suggestions were too pinickity and that put Matt off.
+I guess part of me leans on I should be leaving this for Matt.
+However, I think I have to put the project and the wider community first here.
+Perhaps my comments/suggestions were too pernickety and that put Matt off.
 Perhaps I was being remiss in not just merging it earlier - the build was green, but I'm also the devops person who has to pick up the pieces if it goes wrong.
 I had Praveen test his own new feature and bug fix on staging before deploying code yesterday - that seems like a good plan, but I can't put pressure on Matt on this one.

 The two things I was asking Matt for were to pull the motivation for this feature into a separate feature file, although I didn't do that in the opportunities link addition.
 There was also checking the rest of the system about whether the introduction of a new event type would clash with other areas - doing a search over the codebase I see we do have checks for the two previous types in Twitter notifications, but we've turned those off, so that's no biggy.
 There's something in the EventHelper module: